shrinithi-12/CareTwin-AI/README.md

 - Recurring complaints
 - Follow-up dates

-The extracted information is presented as an **AI Care State** for human verification.
-Verified follow-up information can be converted into a **Future Care Thread**, connecting the current visit with the patient's next care step.
+The extracted information is presented as an AI Care State for human verification.
+Verified follow-up information can be converted into a Future Care Thread, connecting the current visit with the patient's next care step.

 CareTwin AI is an assistive prototype.
 It does not diagnose diseases, prescribe medicines, or replace healthcare professionals.